Variants make Minnesota new COVID-19 epicenter

 The state on March 5 warned of a B.1.1.7-driven outbreak linked to youth sports in suburban Carver County, but Lynfield said the latest evidence showed that the variant was spreading in other pockets of Minnesota by then.

-Health officials responded in Carver County with a recommended two-week pause on youth sports and increased COVID-19 testing.
+Carver County officials responded with a recommended two-week pause on youth sports and increased COVID-19 testing.
 After that, exponential COVID-19 growth in that region switched to steady growth, Lynfield said.
-The outbreak has been linked to 189 diagnosed infections.
+The outbreak has been linked to 189 infections.

 "I do think the measures made a difference," she said.
 "This is a very contagious variant — we estimate 50% more contagious — than the regular strains.
 And so I do think we may have seen a lot more cases" if those measures hadn't been put in place.